Olufemi-Olarewaju/tableau_CitiBike_NYC/Analysis.md

 ## Results
 * Ride Type Insights:
-    More people significantly prefered renting the classic bikes than the electric bikes.
+    More people significantly preferred renting the classic bikes than the electric bikes.
 The count of classic bike riders is 28 times the count of electric bike riders.
     However, The average trip duration for the electric bike riders was slightly higher than classic bike riders.
-* Casual vs Member Patronage:
+* Casual vs. Member Patronage:
     The count of members of the Citi Bike Program who rented bikes is 30 times the count of casual bike renters.
 Most of the bike rentals are for 1 - 30 minutes trip duration.
 A very insignificant number of bike renters go past 1 hour in trip duration.
 * Peak Times:
     Peak rental hours are between 8am and 12pm to 7pm.